RoelofSetsFire/data-processing-1/30 Homework/80 D3/10 Homework.md

 can choose how to show this information, either as a tool tip or a label inside or aside the country.
-In addition you should also implement some sort of highlighting mechanism, e.g., changing the fill (color or opacity) or stroke of the country that is being moused­over.
+In addition you should also implement some sort of highlighting mechanism, e.g., changing the fill (color or opacity) or stroke of the country that is being moused-over.

 ### Discuss your interactivity choices